wfaquieri/WiniciusFaquieri/README.md

 -Economist (UERJ - State University of Rio de Janeiro)

+-Refresher course in Economic Theory (UFRJ - Federal University of Rio de Janeiro)

--Master in Economics (UERJ - State University of Rio de Janeiro).
+-Master in Economics (UERJ - State University of Rio de Janeiro)

 -Master in Technology in artificial intelligence, machine learning and deep learning (INFNET Institute) - In progress...